Teacher Education - Traditional

 Dr. Stephanie Squires

-Director of Masters Program in Education
+Director of Master's Programs in Education, Professor of Teacher Education

 Ph.D, M. Ed., University of New Orleans, B.A., College of New Rochelle